Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 - Those who work spend less time with those who don’t.

 Use this rule to your advantage.
 Be selective with who you spend time with and choose people who are already where you want to be so you grow when you conform to the group.
-The key is to find groups that will pull you up as opposed to pulling you down.
+The key is to find groups that will pull you up as opposed to those that will pull you down.

 10. The choice is always yours and that makes you completely responsible.

-Everything that happens to us is a result of our choices.
+Almost everything that happens to us is a result of our choices.
 Whether our life is good or bad, we’re a direct contributor.
 This insight has had the most impact on my life.
-When I realized that the choice was always mine, I couldn’t help but to take full responsibility for my life.

-The minute you are held accountable, you are forced to regain control of your life.
-You become empowered to resolve issues and you take pride in your accomplishments.
-Those who don’t take responsibility become helpless because all they do is blame something or someone else for their troubles.
-Their lives never get better because they’ve already decided that it’s not their fault and there is nothing they can do.
+The minute you hold yourself accountable for your life’s results, you become empowered to resolve issues and take pride in your accomplishments.
+Those who don’t take responsibility remain helpless because they blame something or someone else for their troubles.
+Their lives never get better because they’ve already decided that it’s not their fault and there is nothing they can do about it.

-Most first meetings I have with clients are whine parties.
+Many first meetings I have with clients are whine and pity parties.
 They complain about how unfair it is that their boss or company mistreats them or their colleagues take advantage of them.
 Just before they go into their well-rehearsed rant of being underpaid and overworked, I stop them and ask, “Why don’t you just quit?
 There are plenty of other companies out there.”

 This usually opens up a floodgate of excuses for why they can’t quit – weak economy, bills to pay, waiting for retirement, etc. After they finish, with empathy I point out that it’s still a choice that they’ve made and they’re paying the consequences of that choice.
 Those who accept the idea become my clients and we work on a game plan to transition into a better situation.
 Those who continue with “Yeah, but …” get their coaching fee refunded in full and an offer to contact me after they stop playing the role of victim.